lio-beep/inventory-system/README.md

 ### 2. Setup the Database
 - Open SSMS and connect to `localhost\SQLEXPRESS`
-- Run the following SQL:
+- Create the database and tables:

 ```sql
 CREATE DATABASE InventoryDB;